mikemyl/personal-theme/_posts/2018-01-30-hello-world.md

 Pass is a simple password manager that stores our credentials in gpg encrypted files, where the filenames correspond to the respective titles of the service / website.

-< image with a tree - and a simple password >

-We can also utilize the build-in git integration to keep those credentials synced between our devices.
-Note that, although our passwords are encrypted (so without our private key they cannot be decrypted) the filenames are not encrypted so one could see the websites / services that we maintain an account.
-We could use a private and / or a self-hosted git repository as a workaround.
+We can also utilize the build-in git integration to keep those credentials synced between our devices - including Android, iOS devices windows computers etc.

 ### Prerequisites